uvmaero/AERO_Tutorial/README.md

 # AERO Tutorial Documentation

 See the video with more information.
 Link to be posted.
-For a text editor, we will be using VSCode.
-You can use anything to work through these tutorials, but VSCode has support for Git and many other useful tools.

 # Lessons to Take Away